4/5

 What is the Rice Purity Test?

-The original version of the Rice Purity Test was published in the student newspaper at Rice University in 1924 as a questionnaire for girls.
+The original version of the Rice Purity Test was published in the student newspaper at Rice University in 1924 as a questionnaire for young women.
 The purpose of the test was to find out how being in college affects the moral character and personal life of female students.
-But students began to add more and more intimate questions to it, and gradually the questionnaire took the form of a rather vulgar pamphlet of 100 questions.
-That allowed the test to quickly gain popularity, and various versions of purity or innocence tests appeared in almost all US universities.
+But students began to add more and more intimate questions to it, and gradually the questionnaire took the form of a rather provocative vulgar pamphlet of 100 questions.
+That allowed the test to quickly gain popularity, becoming a fun way for students to measure their experiences compared to their peers.
+As a result, various versions of purity or innocence test have appeared in almost all US universities.

 Why You Should Not Take This Innocence Test